We Love Doodles

 12. The Black Maltipoo Won’t Do Well in Hot Weather

 Maltipoos are known for being fairly intolerant of harsh weather because of their single coats.
-In cold weather, they can fall victim to heat stroke, dehydration, frostbite, and hypothermia much faster than other breeds.
-Black Maltipoos are particularly vulnerable in the heat because their dark coats attract heat more than lighter coat colors, so it’s important not to exert your black Maltipoo in the heat and make sure they have constant access to shelter and water in the hot weather, as well as a lined vest or coat in the winter.
+In extreme weather, they can fall victim to heat stroke, dehydration, frostbite, and hypothermia much faster than other breeds.
+Black Maltipoos are particularly vulnerable in the heat because their dark coats attract heat more than lighter coat colors, so it’s important not to exert your black Maltipoo in the heat and make sure he has constant access to shelter and water in the hot weather.
+A lined vest or coat in the winter can also be helpful – plus, your dog will look so cute!

 Related: Male vs. Female Maltipoo Comparison.